bayyangjie/Immigration-Analysis/Sales Dashboard/README.md

 # Objectives
 Outline the specifications for building two dashboards using tableau to help stakeholders, including sales managers and executives to analyze sales performance and customers.

-The two dashboards are namely the 'Sales Dashboard' and 'Customer Dashboard'.
+The two dashboards being built in this project are namely the 'Sales Dashboard' and 'Customer Dashboard'.

 Please click [here](https://public.tableau.com/views/Sales_Dashboard_17338076965380/SalesDashboard?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) to access my interactive dashboard on Tableau public.